 Doberman Health Concerns

 - Osteosarcoma, or bone cancer, involves tumors in the bones.
 Large breed dogs like Dobermans are at higher risk for developing this type of cancer.

-- Wobblers syndrome, also known as cervical spondylomyelopathy, is a condition that affects the spine and can lead to gait problems, difficulty walking, lethargy and pain.
+- Wobblers syndrome, also known as cervical spondylomyelopathy, is a condition that affects the spine and can lead to gait problems, difficulty walking, lethargy, and pain.

-Where Can You Get a Doberman?
+Where Can You Get a Doberman Puppy?

 Rescuing a Doberman